-The St Francis’ way is an itinerary on foot, by bicycle and on horseback that links together several “places” that bear witness to the life and preaching of the Saint of Assisi; a “new” pilgrimage route, which intends to reintroduce the Franciscan experience in the lands that the Poor Man walked through on his travels.
-In its adherence to the story of St Francis, the Way is plausible and charming: the landscapes that the pilgrim will see are the same that brought joy to the simple heart of St Francis; stop-off locations preserve the memory of his words and his gestures; the people you meet along the route are related to him.
-In spite of everything, Umbria has remained Francesco’s land, nourished by a spirituality that speaks of love for the small things, of respect and gratitude for creation, of generous hospitality to the next man, whoever he may be.
+St Francis Way is an itinerary on foot, by bicycle and on horseback, linking several “places” witnessing the life and preaching of the Saint of Assisi; a “new” pilgrimage route, which intends to reintroduce the Franciscan experience through lands the Poor Man walked on his travels.
+In its adherence to the story of St Francis, the Way is plausible and charming: the landscapes the pilgrim will see are the same that brought joy to the simple heart of St Francis; stop-off locations preserve the memory of his words and his gestures; people you meet along the route are related to him.
+In spite of everything, Umbria has remained Francesco’s land, nourished by a spirituality that speaks of love for the small things, respect and gratitude for creation, of generous hospitality to next man, whoever he may be.

 Walking along the St Francis’ Way is, an authentic spiritual journey that satisfies man’s desire, even modern, seeking for the meaning of his own existence, deeply within himself.
 St Francis, towering over Assisi, which is the final destination of the walk, truly is accompanying you throughout the journey, speaking to heart and mind of the traveler, about the possibility of leading your everyday life in harmony with the world, with men and with God.
 That is the precious art of living and the most authentic result of the journey to Assisi: a gift St Francis, the Umbrian Saint, is able to give the pilgrim or any person approaching him with open heart.